- What natural disasters or extreme weather events are possible in your region?

 Take it Further

 If you want to do more to help, you can make emergency preparedness kits and donate them to a local organization.
-The DIY Disaster Readiness Kit activity can give you some ideas for creating your own kits.
+The DIY Disaster Preparedness Kit activity can give you some ideas for creating your own kits.